matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Containers execute within **pods**.
 - A pod makes its environment available to containers; for example its:
-    - Network ports.
+    - Network ports
-    - IP address.
+    - IP address
-    - Namespace.
+    - Namespace
 - The term **workload** is sometimes used for how to deploy a pod.

 ![Pods and workloads](gcp-img/security/gcp-sec-pods-workloads.png "Pods and workloads")